semihalev1/semihalev1/README.md

 I develop **Java-based desktop applications with database integration**,
 and I'm currently working in the field of **Artificial Intelligence and Computer Vision**.

-During my internship, I developed a **Debit Card Management Module**
-for ATM & POS solutions using **NetBeans IDE** and **JDBC**.
-The project focused on card, customer, and account management in an enterprise-level desktop system.

 ---

 ### 🚀 Featured Projects